awsdocs/amazon-transcribe-developer-guide/doc_source/API_ListTranscriptionJobs.md

 Required: No

  ** [MaxResults](#API_ListTranscriptionJobs_RequestSyntax) **   <a name="transcribe-ListTranscriptionJobs-request-MaxResults"></a>
-The maximum number of jobs to return in the response\.
-If there are fewer results in the list, this response contains only the actual results\.
+The maximum number of jobs to return in each page of results\.
+If there are fewer results than the value you specify, only the actual results are returned\.
+If you do not specify a value, the default of 5 is used\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 100\.
 Required: No

  ** [NextToken](#API_ListTranscriptionJobs_RequestSyntax) **   <a name="transcribe-ListTranscriptionJobs-request-NextToken"></a>
-If the result of the previous request to `ListTranscriptionJobs` was truncated, include the `NextToken` to fetch the next set of jobs\.
+If the result of the previous request to `ListTranscriptionJobs` is truncated, include the `NextToken` to fetch the next set of jobs\.
 Type: String
 Length Constraints: Maximum length of 8192\.
 Pattern: `.+`
 Required: No

  ** [Status](#API_ListTranscriptionJobs_RequestSyntax) **   <a name="transcribe-ListTranscriptionJobs-request-Status"></a>
 When specified, returns only transcription jobs with the specified status\.
 Jobs are ordered by creation date, with the newest jobs returned first\.
 If you don’t specify a status, Amazon Transcribe returns all transcription jobs ordered by creation date\.
 Type: String
 Valid Values:` QUEUED | IN_PROGRESS | FAILED | COMPLETED`
 Required: No